Updated March 20, 2026

 If you're into quirky attractions, stop in at the Umbrella Cover Museum.

-This quirky and lighthearted stop celebrates the mundane with a collection of umbrella covers from around the world.
+This lighthearted stop celebrates the mundane with a collection of umbrella covers from around the world.
 It showcases hundreds of displays in a variety of exhibits and its founder, Nancy Hoffman is a hoot.
 So is the story of how she came to found her Umbrella Cover Museum.

 According to Nancy, she had five or six umbrella covers she didn't know what to do with, so after stealing an umbrella cover from a department store, she decided to start a museum with them.